slatedocs/slate/source/includes/overview/_introduction.md

 You can use the API to programmatically place new orders, check your balance, or stream real-time price and order book updates, among other things.

 All request and response bodies are encoded in JSON (`application/json`).
 All requests must be made over SSL.

-### Notice

-The API is currently in **closed beta** and not accepting requests.
-It's planned to launch publicly along with WCX.